 Wilp Wilxo’oskwhl Nisga’a Institute

 UNBC also holds an affiliation agreement with the Wilp Wilxo’oskwhl (House of Wisdom) Nisga’a Institute (WWNI), a federated Aboriginal post-secondary institution established in 1993.
-The WWNI is located in the Nass Valley and the village of Gitwinksihlkw, B.
+The WWNI is located in the Nass Valley in the village of Gitwinksihlkw.